The Beginning

 I started working on an MCP SDK for Node.js (TypeScript) as an internal project at my organization around six months ago.
-Along the way, my team lead at Synergyboat came across Cloudflare’s idea around “Code Mode” and brought it to my attention.
-I found it interesting.
-So interesting, in fact, that we spent the past couple of months adding the feature to our own implementation.
+Along the way, my organization’s CTO, Abhishek Uniyal, came across Cloudflare’s idea around “Code Mode” and brought it to my attention.
+I found it fascinating.
+In fact, we found it so intriguing that we dedicated the past couple of months to incorporating the feature into our implementation.

-Now that it’s done, I sit here trying to reflect on the whole process, the level of complexity that went into this, and to achieve… what exactly?
+Now that it’s done, I sit here trying to reflect on the whole process and the level of complexity that went into it, as well as what I aimed to achieve. what exactly?

 To understand where we are heading, we need to answer some fundamental questions: